vieira83/Angular2-message-app/readme.txt

 4- MONGOOSE
 Connect to database, before performing any operations: mongoose.connect(path:port_number\database_name) – look at mongod message to see the port number used(ex:27017), the database name will be created if it doesn't exist
-	 comand line:
+	 command line:
 		mongo
 		use node-angular
 		db.user.find()
 		db.user.remove({})

-	Model:
-To create a model, first thing we need to do is setup a schema(blueprint):
+Model:To create a model, first thing we need to do is setup a schema(blueprint):
 		var mongoose = require('mongoose');
 		var Schema = mongoose.Schema; //  mongoose schema object for quick access var schema = new Schema({